Many businesses struggle to become established in their home markets.

 At this point in the process, you should have a strong understanding of how viable your business model will be in your target market.
 You may even find that entering this market isn’t in your best interest.
 But if the numbers look good, you can move on to an internal analysis.

 Entering a new market is a big undertaking.
 You’ll be devoting significant time, resources and funds to the project, so you need to be sure your company is up to the task.
-Before entering a market, it’s integral that you do an internal analysis to learn your company’s strengths and weaknesses.
+Before entering a market, do an internal analysis to learn your company’s strengths and weaknesses.

-Many companies accomplish this by doing what’s known as a SWOT analysis.
-“SWOT” stands for Strengths, Weaknesses, Opportunities and Threats.
+Many companies accomplish this with a SWOT analysis.
+(SWOT stands for strengths, weaknesses, opportunities and threats.)

 A SWOT analysis should involve every stakeholder and employee, even your leadership team.
 It’s a collaborative process that helps your entire organization improve.